Beginning to Look a lot Like Christmas

 and the fireplace by Julia of Pawleys Island Plush

 I’m not sure which route we’ll end up going at our house but we do want to cover up plenty of that brick so our fireplace has a better sense of scale in the living room.
 I hope you’ll have patience with me as I bounce indoors and outdoors.
 My husband and I plan to be working in overdrive from now until the first of September when we’ll shift gears to start on another idea.
 You’ll see when we get there.
+I recently bought a beautiful dining set from outdoor dining sets Melbourne that’s perfect for our backyard.
 In the meantime, I’m going to try to update as often as I can (3-4 times a week) and I’ll keep taking photos so I’ll get around to showing off every project eventually.

 If you have any tips for working on a fireplace, I’d love to hear them because I’m planning on attacking with my chisel the next day the weather forecasters are wrong about the odds of rain and that’s looking like tomorrow.